Feature request #15033

 This can generate very big file when target is, for example, EPSG:4326.

-#3 Updated by Tom Chadwin almost 4 years ago
+#3 Updated by Tom Chadwin over 4 years ago

 This (in 2.16) fails for me on Ubuntu Trusty, without GDAL2: